sglebs/mswyw/README.md

 endpoints each.
 Or with a SOAP façade.
 Or both.
 Or GraphQL.
 You get the idea - don't hardcode the façade technology into your reusable core.
 Read about [clean architectures](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), for example.

-By obtaning a metric we hope to let people compare the "fat factor" of their (micro)services.
+By obtaning a metric we hope to let people compare the "fat factor" (worth your weight) of their (micro)services.

 ## How to install